 - If you are breastfeeding or feeding your child formula, continue to do so.
-Your baby may not feel like drinking his regular amounts with each feeding.
-If so, feed him smaller amounts more often.
+Your baby may not feel like drinking his or her regular amounts with each feeding.
+If so, feed him or her smaller amounts more often.

 - Dress your child in lightweight clothes.
 Shivers may be a sign that your child's fever is rising.
-Do not put extra blankets or clothes on him.
-This may cause his fever to rise even higher.
+Do not put extra blankets or clothes on him or her.
+This may cause his or her fever to rise even higher.
 Dress your child in light, comfortable clothing.
-Cover him with a lightweight blanket or sheet.
+Cover him or her with a lightweight blanket or sheet.
 Change your child's clothes, blanket, or sheets if they get wet.

-- Use a cool compress or give your child a bath in cool or lukewarm water.
-Your child's fever may not go down right away after his bath.
-Wait 30 minutes and check his temperature again.
+- Cool your child safely.
+Use a cool compress or give your child a bath in cool or lukewarm water.
+Your child's fever may not go down right away after his or her bath.
+Wait 30 minutes and check his or her temperature again.
 Do not put your child in a cold water or ice bath.